-- individuals with heart or cardiovascular disease
+- people with heart or cardiovascular disease

-- people with diabetes
+- people with kidney disease or diabetes

-- people taking steroids
+- individuals who are taking steroids

-- individuals undergoing treatment for cancer
+- people undergoing treatment for cancer

-There are two types of vaccinations, the flu shot and the nasal-spray flu vaccine.
-The flu shot is administered with a needle, usually in the arm - it is approved for anyone older than 6 months, including healthy people and those with chronic medical conditions.
+The flu shot: A healthcare professional will administer the flu shot with a needle, usually in the arm.
+It is suitable for anyone older than 6 months, including healthy people and those with chronic medical conditions.

 Seasonal flu shot